-People flip out over double negatives, omitted subjunctives, reflexive pronouns and the playful disregard of formal subject-verb agreement as though these implied illiteracy, laziness, stupidity or recklessness.
+People flip out over double negatives, omitted subjunctives, reflexive pronouns and the playful disregard of formal subject–verb agreement as though these implied illiteracy, laziness, or stupidity.
 Never mind dialectal sensitivity: not even poetic licence gets a look-in here.

 I dislike hearing the word ain’t in a song and sometimes an otherwise beautiful piece of music just grates when that word is used.
 Having been a teacher I guess to me it’s the grand daddy of bad grammer [sic].

 But ain’t isn’t really a grammatical issue.
 Bad grammar and non-standard language, though commonly conflated, are not the same thing.
 Bad grammar means something like “Goed us town.”
 I don’t think that’s grammatical in any variety of English, though we might hear goed from a child who has temporarily regularised a strong verb.